intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 intended as a signal or not.
-The principles in this document are intended as guidance for the design of explicit path signals, which are encouraged to be authenticated and include a minimal set of parties and minimize information sharing.
+The principles in this document are intended as guidance for the design of explicit path signals, which are encouraged to be authenticated and include a minimal set of parties to minimize information sharing.
 These principles can be achieved through mechanisms like encryption of information and establishing trust relationships between entities on a path.